Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Benchmarking and Empirical Analysis

-The perturbation results are shown in Table~\ref{table:input_p}.
-Overall, the heuristic methods are less sensitive towards input perturbations compared with deep methods, largely due to the robustness of hand-craft super-pixel level features.
-Specifically, heuristic methods are barely affected by \textit{Rotation}, but have larger performance drops for strong \textit{Gaussian blur}, strong \textit{Gaussian noise} and the \textit{Gray} effect.
-Deep methods suffer the most for \textit{Gaussian blur} and strong \textit{Gaussian noise}, which greatly reduce the richness of local information in the reception fields of shallow layers.
-Deep methods are relatively robust against \textit{Rotation} due to spatial pooling in feature hierarchy.
+As in \S\ref{sec:attribute_eval}, we include three popular heuristic models~\cite{yan2013hierarchical,jiang2013salient,zhu2014saliency} and three deep methods~\cite{Wang_2017_ICCV,wang2018detect,liu2018picanet} in our experiments.
+Table~\ref{table:input_p} shows the results.
+Overall, compared with deep models, heuristic methods are less sensitive towards input perturbations.
+The compactness and abstractness of superpixels likely explains much of this.
+Specifically, heuristic methods are rarely affected by \textit{Rotation}, but perform worse under strong \textit{Gaussian blur}, strong \textit{Gaussian noise} and \textit{Gray}.
+Deep methods suffer the most under \textit{Gaussian blur} and strong \textit{Gaussian noise}, which may be caused by the damage to shallow-layer features.
+Deep methods are relatively robust against \textit{Rotation}, revealing the rotation invariance of DNNs brought by the pooling operation.
+Interestingly, we further find that, among the three deep models, PiCANet~\cite{liu2018picanet} {demonstrates excellent} robustness against a wide range of input perturbations, including \textit{Gaussian blur}, \textit{Gaussian noise}, and \textit{Rotation}.
+We attribute this to its effective non-local operation.
+This reveals that effective network designs can improve the robustness to random perturbations.